D1ZER99/distributed-systems-uku/iteration_2/README.md

    - Master sends message to ALL secondaries in parallel
    - Master waits for ACKs from (w-1) secondaries (since master counts as 1)
    - Master responds to client when enough ACKs received or timeout occurs
+   - Message replicated to all the nodes regardless of write concern parameter

 3. **Fault Tolerance:**
    - If insufficient secondaries acknowledge, POST returns 202 (partial success)